mindey/subfiles/README.rst

     :width: 100%
     :align: center

+The idea behind here is to use file extension secondary level to represent and map files with schemas of data that they contain.

 Example .subfiles
 =================
 ``.subfiles`` shows what file extensions represent and constituted from instances of what ``subtypes`` (schemas).